TensorFlow¶

 version number installs the latest release version.

 The TensorFlow package may be installed using pip in a virtualenv, which uses packages from the Python Package Index.
+This is the officially supported installation method.

 Initial setup: